santosfmpedro/web_scraper_meli/README.md

 # Web Scraper Mercado Livre
 Scraper to collect information about products on the cell phone offers page of Mercado Livre.

 Repository description:
 -----------
 - data:
     - Where products.parquet file is, with products informations collected.
 - src:
-    - web_scraper_meli.py: file with the main code
+    - main.py: file with the main code
-    - aux_parquet.py: module created to help save parquet files
-- requirements.txt: libraries necessary
+- requirements.txt: necessary libraries
 - .gitignore
 - README.md
 - notebook.ipynb: Python notebook to check if all is working
+- logs.log: logs from run

 Firsts Steps
 -----------